kubernetes/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

 ### Load Balancer Operation

-External load balancers that rely on Kubernetes services for load balancing functionality may implement dual stack support, but are not required to.
+External load balancers that rely on Kubernetes services for load balancing functionality may implement dual-stack support, but are not required to.
 Some implementations will need to instantiate two distinct LBs (e.g. in a cloud).
 If the cloud provider load balancer maps directly to the pod IPs then a dual-stack load balancer could be used.
 Additional information may need to be